blqshdi/IDB30102_GroupAE_CloudRiskAssessmentTool/06_Results_or_Expected_Output/README.md

 ## Overview
 This folder contains the evaluation framework, baseline comparisons, sample execution logs, and expected outcome summaries for the **Cloud Risk Assessment Tool (CRAT)** prototype.
-It provides evidence of the tool's functional accuracy, performance benchmarks, and prioritization logic.
+It provides evidence of the tool's functional accuracy, performance benchmarks, and prioritization .

 ---